Agafia Lykova: Isolation

 In 70 years, Lykova has ventured out of the family settlement six times.
 The first time was in the 1980s, shortly after Vasily Peskov's articles about the family's isolation turned them into a national phenomenon.
 The Soviet government paid for her to tour the Soviet Union for a month, during which time she saw airplanes, horses, cars and money for the first time.
-Since then, she has left only to seek medical treatment, visit distant relatives and to meet other Old Believers.
+Since then, she has left only to seek medical treatment, visit distant relatives and meet other Old Believers.

 Lykova prefers her life in the taiga to life in the larger towns or cities.
-She claims that the air and water outside of the taiga make her sick.
+She claims that the air and water outside of the taiga make her ill.
 She also said that she finds the busy roads frightening.
-In 2011 Agafia formally re-joined the Belokrinitskaya branch of the Old Believers during a visit by Metropolitan Korniliy (Titov) coinciding with her 69th birthday.
-In 2014, she wrote a letter that was published online, requesting anyone to come to her home to be her helper as her "strength is going".
+In 2014 Agafia formally rejoined the Belokrinitskaya branch of the Old Believers during a visit by Metropolitan Korniliy (Titov) coinciding with her 69th birthday.
+In 2014 she wrote a letter, which was published online, requesting anyone to come to her home to be her helper as her "strength is going".
 She claimed in that letter to have "a lump on [her] right breast", a possible sign that she has developed cancer.

-In January 2016, it was reported that Lykova was airlifted to a hospital due to leg pain.
-Agafia was treated at a hospital in Tashtagol, and planned to return to the wilderness once emergency services were able to airlift her home.
-According to The Siberian Times, she did and as of 2019, she was still living there.
+In January 2016 it was reported that Lykova was airlifted to a hospital with leg pain.
+Agafia was treated at a hospital in Tashtagol and planned to return to the wilderness once emergency services were able to airlift her home.
+According to The Siberian Times she did and as of 2019 was still living there.
 In 2021 it was reported that the oligarch Oleg Deripaska had paid for the construction of a new cabin in the wilderness for her to live in due to the deterioration of her previous dwelling.

+Lykova now lives with the assistance of a park ranger and substantial state support.

 Relationships

 During her talks with Peskov, Lykova told him she was married to someone during one of her trips outside of the taiga.
 No further information was offered.
+According to another source, her husband was a distant cousin; he lived with her for a time in the taiga, but departed after a disagreement.

 For 18 years, Lykova had a neighbour, Yerofei Sedov (one of the geologists who visited the area).
 Sedov told Vice journalists that he came to the taiga to help Lykova.
 Due to his old age and disability, however, he heavily relied on Lykova for food and firewood throughout his stay.
 While the two were generally on friendly terms, there were two occasions where Lykova says that Sedov threatened her and "behaved sinfully".
 Sedov died on 3 May 2015, at the age of 77.